 In 2001, Dr. Zeman was appointed as a Justice of the Peace in Hong Kong.
 He was awarded the Gold Bauhinia Star in 2004 and the Grand Bauhinia Medal in 2011.
-In 2008, Dr. Zeman was awarded Business Person of the Year by the Hong Kong Business Award.
+Dr. Zeman was awarded Business-Person of the Year and Lifetime Achievement Award by the Hong Kong Business Award in 2008 and 2023 respectively.
 In 2012, he was awarded Honorary Doctorate Degrees of Business Administration from City University of Hong Kong and University of Science and Technology of Hong Kong.
 In November 2019, Dr. Zeman was awarded Honorary Doctorate Degree of Business Administration from Open University of Hong Kong (now known as Hong Kong Metropolitan University).

-Mr. Lam Kin Fung Jeffrey, GBM, GBS, JP, aged 71, has been an independent non-executive Director of the Company since 16 September 2009.
-Mr. Lam is a member of the Legislative Council of the HKSAR, a non-official member of the Executive Council of the HKSAR, a general committee member of the Hong Kong General Chamber of Commerce, a vice chairman of The Hong Kong Shippers' Council.
+Mr. Lam Kin Fung Jeffrey, GBM, GBS, JP, aged 72, has been an independent non-executive Director of the Company since 16 September 2009.
+Mr. Lam is a member of the Legislative Council of the HKSAR, a non-official member of the Executive Council of the HKSAR, a general committee member of the Hong Kong General Chamber of Commerce, an honorary chairman of The Hong Kong Shippers' Council.
 Mr. Lam also holds numbers of other public and community service positions in Hong Kong.

 In addition, Mr. Lam is an independent non-executive director of Analogue Holdings Limited, CC Land Holdings Limited, China Overseas Grand Oceans Group Limited, Chow Tai Fook Jewellery Group Limited, CWT International Limited (formerly known as HNA Holding Group Co.
-Limited), i-CABLE Communications Limited, Wing Tai Properties Limited, and CSC Holdings Limited, all of which are listed on the Hong Kong Stock Exchange.
-He has served as the director on the board of Heifer International - Hong Kong since January 2016 and the executive director of Hong Kong Aerospace Technology Group Limited, which is listed on the Hong Kong Stock Exchange, with effect from 16 July 2021.
+Limited), i-CABLE Communications Limited, Wing Tai Properties Limited, CSC Holdings Limited and Golden Resources Development International Limited, all of which are listed on the Hong Kong Stock Exchange.
+He has served as the director on the board of Heifer International - Hong Kong since January 2016, and he was the executive director of USPACE Technology Group Limited (formerly known as Hong Kong Aerospace Technology Group Limited), which is listed on the Hong Kong Stock Exchange, from 16 July 2021 to 28 November 2023.